2005 Kyrgyz parliamentary election: Background

 A new constitution was introduced following a 2003 referendum, and provided for a unicameral 75-seat Supreme Council, replacing the bicameral Supreme Council which had consisted of the Assembly of People's Representatives and Legislative Assembly.
 MPs were elected from single-member constituencies using the two-round system, in which a candidate had to receive a majority of the vote in the first round to be elected, with a second round held if no candidate achieved a majority.

 Campaign

 A total of 425 candidates were registered to contest the elections, although this was reduced to 389 by election day as 23 withdrew and 12 were disqualified by the electoral commission.
 Around 65% of candidates were nominated by either the Forward Kyrgyzstan Party of President Akayev, or the pro-government Democratic Party Adilet.
 Akayev's children Aidar and Bermet were amongst those nominated.

 The 44 opposition parties formed coalitions in an attempt to unite against the ruling coalition, coalescing into four to five blocs.
 However, several members of the opposition were prevented from running by a new electoral law that required candidates to have lived in the country for at least five years before an election.
+Among the alliances was the Civic Union "For Fair Elections", formed on 20 May 2004 by several groups, notably the main opposition party Ar-Namys and the Social Democratic Party.